Foreign tax credit

 Under DTTs signed by France, several methods have been established to avoid double taxation.
 The main one is the traditional deduction of a tax credit from tax effectively paid.
 However, some treaties establish a tax exemption or the exclusive right to tax.
 Also, a tax-sparing clause is included in some treaties, which allows for the deduction of not only the tax actually paid but a higher amount of tax.

-Tax credit to boost competitiveness and employment
+Decrease of payroll charges paid by employers (former tax credit to boost competitiveness and employment [CICE])

 For wages paid on or after 1 January 2019, the CICE tax credit is repealed and replaced by a permanent decrease in payroll charges paid by employers to finance the French social security system.